kriscoleman/Angular4Demo/README.md

 To create a new Component within that Module:
 - `cd newModuleName` to change directory into the newModule folder
-- `ng g component newComponent` to create a component as a child of the module
+- `ng g component newComponentName` to create a component as a child of the module

 From there, you can implement your new module/component.
 Don't forget to wire up your component to the module, and finally wire up your module to your app.